openvstorage/ovs-documentation/Administration/maintenance/removenode.md

 Removing a Storage Router is only possible through CLI.
 To remove a Storage Router execute:
 ```
-ovs remove nodes <comma separated list of ips of the node to remove>
+ovs remove node <ip of the node to remove>
 ```

 During the remove process you will be prompted to confirm the removal.
 You can also add the `--force-yes` option in scripts to bypass the confirmation.